misterpremium/PS4ControlerConf/README.md

 /dev/input/event31:     Wireless Controller
 ```

-With tha information we can edit the confing file.
+With that information we can edit the confing file.

 The we can launch te xboxdrv
 ```